gboeing/ppd430/syllabus/readme.md

 ## Nov 25 - Final Workshop

-Group exercise 5 due the day before class.
+Learning objectives: we review the semester's material, practice different skills, and work together on group projects.

+Activities and assessments:
+  - in-class group work for the final projects

 ## Dec 2 - Final Presentations

+Learning objectives: we present our final projects and receive feedback for revisions before final submission.

+Activities and assessments:
+  - in-class group presentations
-In class: complete course evaluations and group peer assessments.
+  - in-class course evaluations
+  - in-class group peer assessments